abmu/pygame-shooter-game/README.md

 # pygame-shooter-game

-A game developed using Pygame for my A-Level OCR Computer Science coursework.
+A 2D shooter game developed using Pygame for my A-Level OCR Computer Science coursework.